Beefy Lasagna Soup

 How To Make Lasagna Soup

-- Bring a large pot of salted water to a boil.
-Cook the pasta according to package directions until al dente.
-Drain and rinse under cold water to stop the cooking process, then set aside.
+Start by bringing a large pot of salted water to a boil.
+Cook the pasta according to package directions until al dente, then drain and rinse under cold water to stop the cooking.
+Set the pasta aside so it doesn’t overcook while the soup simmers.

-- Heat the olive oil in a large Dutch oven or soup pot over medium-high heat.
-Add the ground beef and cook for 4-5 minutes, breaking it up with a spoon, until browned.
-Stir in the diced onion and cook for another 3-4 minutes until softened.
+Heat the olive oil in a large Dutch oven or soup pot over medium-high heat.
+Add the ground beef and cook for 4–5 minutes, breaking it up as it browns.
+Stir in the diced onion and continue cooking for another 3–4 minutes, until the onion is softened and fragrant.

-- Stir in the garlic, oregano, basil, and red pepper flakes.
-Cook for 1 minute until fragrant.
-Add the tomato paste and stir well, cooking for another minute to enhance the flavor.
+Add the garlic, oregano, basil, and red pepper flakes, cooking for about 1 minute until aromatic.
+Stir in the tomato paste and let it cook briefly to deepen the flavor before adding the liquids.

-- Pour in the chicken broth, beef broth, and diced tomatoes with their juices.
-Stir to combine.
-Bring the soup to a simmer, then reduce the heat to low.
-Cover and let it gently simmer for 20 minutes to develop the flavors.
+Pour in the chicken broth, beef broth, and diced tomatoes with their juices.
+Stir well, bring the soup to a gentle simmer, then reduce the heat to low.
+Cover and let it simmer for about 20 minutes so the flavors can fully develop.

-- Ladle the hot soup into bowls.
-Add a dollop of the cheese mixture on top of each serving and garnish with fresh basil, if desired.
-The heat from the soup will melt the cheese, creating a creamy, luscious topping.
+Ladle the soup into bowls and top each serving with a generous dollop of the cheese mixture.
+Garnish with fresh basil if desired and serve hot—the heat of the soup will melt the cheese into a creamy, lasagna-style finish.

 Chef Jenn’s Tips